 Amount Transferred to Reserves

 An amount of Rs.
-40000 lakhs is proposed to be transferred to General Reserves for thefinancial year 2015-16.
+40000 lakhs is proposed to be transferred to General Reserves for theyear 2016-17.

 Major Orders Executed

-BEL achieved an all time high export sales of US$ 85.07 Million registering a growth of47% over the previous years export turnover of US$ 57.85 million.
-BEL has an exportorder book of US$ 120 million as on 1 April 2016 which includes offset order book of US$24 million.
-The targeted export sales for the year 2016-17 is US$ 112 million.
-The longterm export plan of BEL is to reach sustained export sales to total sales turnover ratioof 10% from the current level of 7.3%.
+1 April 2017 which includes offset order book of US$ 17 million.
+The targeted exportsales for the year 2017-18 is US$ 72 million.
+The long term export plan of BEL is to reachsustained export sales to total sales turnover ratio of 10% from the current level of4.9%.

-BEL is fully geared up to meet theexpectations of "Make in India" program inthe field of Professional defence electronics equipment development and manufacturing witha focus on exports.
+BEL is the only organization in the country which is fully geared up to meet theexpectations of "Make in India" program in the field of Professional defenceelectronics equipment development and manufacturing with a focus on exports.

 BEL has a dedicated International Marketing Division for providing an increased thrustfor harnessing the export potential of defence electronics products and systems whichrepresent its core area of business.
 BEL has been exporting various products and systemsto friendly countries of India.
 Apart from this BEL is interacting with electoralcommissions of various democratic countries to market Electronic Voting Machines.
-Havingestablished a coastal surveillance radar system for few neighboring countries BEL isinteracting with Ministry of External Affairs on a regular basis for supply of thesesystems to other friendly countries of India.
+Havingestablished a Coastal Surveillance Radar System for few neighboring countries BEL isinteracting with Ministry of External Affairs on a regular basis for supply of the systemto other friendly countries of India.

 BEL has identified the market segments and has a structured market plan for itsproducts and systems.
 BEL has been visiting customers on a periodic basis to understandtheir requirements acquisition process and to establish long term customer relationshipfor enhancing export business.

 BEL is focusing on the opportunities in the areas of helping OEMs to meet their offsetobligations in various RFPs of MOD on account of the "Offset" policyincorporated in Defence Procurement Procedure (DPP).
 In this regard BEL is closely workingwith various major foreign Aerospace and Defence companies.
-BEL has also identified (bothbuild to print and build to spec) as one of the areas to address the emergingopportunities with OEMs.
+BEL identifiedcontractmanufacturing has also (both build to print and build to spec) as one of the areas toaddress the emerging opportunities with OEMs.
 Further efforts are being made to establishlong-term supply chain relationships with global players.

 BEL has participated in three International Exhibitions to showcase its products &capabilities and for creating brand awareness among global supply chain partners.
-BELpublishes periodic advertisements in international/defense magazines /periodicals/journals to enhance the visibility of BEL.
+BELpublishes periodic advertisements in international/defence magazines /periodicals/journals to enhance the visibility of BEL.
 BEL participated in Aero India2017 Bengaluru with a focus on exports.

-BEL has been receiving awards for Excellence in Exports under the category"Electronics & Communication (excluding IT/ BT) - Medium and Large" from theGovernment of Karnataka during the last 5 consecutive years.
+BEL has been receiving awards for Excellence in Exports under the category"Electronics & Communication (excluding IT/ BT) - Medium and Large" from theGovernment of Karnataka during the last six consecutive years.

 MoU with Government

 Your Company has been signing a Memorandum of Understanding (MoU) every year with theGovernment of India Ministry of Defence.
-Performance of BEL for the year 2014-15 has beenrated as "Excellent" in terms of the MoU with the Government.
-The MoU rating for2015-16 is under review by the Government.
+Performance of BEL for the year 2015-16 has beenrated as "Excellent" in terms of the MoU with the Government.
+The MoU rating for2016-17 is under review by the Government.

 Order Book Position

-The position of Trade Receivables (net) as on 31 March 2016 was Rs.
-371190 lakhs asagainst Rs.
-378614 lakhs as on 31 March 2015.
-This works out to 180 days as against 206days of turnover for the previous year.
+The position of Trade Receivables (net) as on 31 March 2017 was Rs.
+435488 lakhs asagainst Rs.
+371193 lakhs as on 31 March 2016.
+This works out to 180 days of turnover thusmaintaining the 180 days of turnover achieved during the previous year.
 This has beenpossible due to better performance in collection of receivables.